elaine-chen-brown/CS1320-final-project/README.md

 #### Angela
 - UI/UX Designer
-- Created wireframes/mockups and the final prototype for interface
+- Designed wireframes/mockups and the final prototype for interface
 - Run usability tests and iterated on designs based on client feedback and critiques
 - Assisted with accessibility improvements on main site